spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/02-container-deployment.md

 6. Click the **Review** button when you have filled out the information and are ready to conclude the wizard.

-Once the container is added as a tier to the App Profle continue with the remaining steps of [App Profile creation](/devx/app-profile/create-app-profile).
-You can add more services as tiers to the app profile per use case.
+Once the container is added as a layer to the App Profile, continue with the remaining steps of the [App Profile creation](/devx/app-profile/create-app-profile) wizard.
+You can add more services as layers if needed.